History of Poland (1918–1939): War with Soviet Russia

 The Polish-Soviet war, began in 1919, was the most important of the regional wars.
 Piłsudski first carried out a major military thrust into Ukraine in 1920 and in May Polish-Ukrainian forces reached Kiev.
 Just a few weeks later, however, the Polish offensive was met with a Soviet counter-offensive, and Polish forces were forced into a retreat by the Red Army.
 Poland was driven out of Ukraine and back into the Polish heartland.
 Most observers at the time marked Poland for extinction and Bolshevization, However at the Battle of Warsaw Piłsudski organized a stunning counterattack that won a famous victory.
 This "Miracle on the Vistula" became an iconic victory in Polish memory.
 Piłsudski resumed the offensive, pushing the Red forces east.
 Eventually, both sides, exhausted, signed a compromise peace treaty at Riga in early 1921 that divided the disputed territories of Belarus and Ukraine between the two combatants.
 These acquisitions were recognized by the international agreement with the Entente.
 The treaty gave Poland an eastern border well beyond what the peacemakers in Paris had envisioned and added 4,000,000 Ukrainians, 2,000,000 Jews, and 1,000,000 Belarusians to Poland's minority population.

-In Soviet historiography, the Polish-Soviet War was also referred to as "the war against White Poles", with epithet "White Poles" (belopoliaki) alleging the "counter-revolutionary" character of Poland at the time, in an analogy with Russian White Movement.

-In 1922, in the aftermath of the Polish-Soviet War and Polish-Lithuanian War, Poland also officially annexed Central Lithuania following a plebiscite, which was never recognized by Lithuania.
+In Soviet historiography, the Polish-Soviet War was also referred to as a "war against White Poles", with the epithet belopoliaki ("White Poles") smearing the Poles as "counter-revolutionaries" akin to the White Russians.
+In 1922, in the aftermath of the Polish-Soviet War and Polish-Lithuanian War, Poland officially annexed Central Lithuania following a plebiscite, which was never recognized by Lithuania.
 The Riga arrangement influenced the fate of the entire region for the years to come.
 Ukrainians and Belarusians found themselves without a country or province of their own, and some Polish speakers also found themselves within the borders of the Soviet Union.
 The latter experienced forced collectivistion, state terror, suppression of religion, purges, labor camps and famine.
 The newly formed Second Polish Republic, one-third of whose citizens were non-ethnic Poles, engaged in promoting Polish identity, culture and language at the expense of the country's ethnic minorities who felt alienated by the process.